 We leveraged our Design Network, a network of skilled graphic designers to quickly and efficiently mock up test ideas and concepts while trimming timelines (and saving budget) during the testing process for our customers, to build a new hard seltzer product touting different beverage elements: calorie count, alcohol base, and variety of flavors.

-Within another 3 business days, Feedback Loop sampled 323 respondents and surfaced that variety of flavors, more so than calorie count or alcohol base, is the largest driver of consideration among category prospects.
+Within another 3 business days, Feedback Loop sampled 323 participants and surfaced that variety of flavors, more so than calorie count or alcohol base, is the largest driver of consideration among category prospects.
 When both new product concepts were exposed and evaluated head to head, prospects overwhelmingly preferred the Concept B with 9 flavors versus Concept A with only 3 flavors.